rnburn/lightstep-proposal/Tracer-C++.md

    C++11.
 Something similar could be done for the OpenTracing API, except using a C++98 variant (perhaps this [one](https://github.com/martinmoene/variant-lite) would work).
-Given how common type erasure is in the OpenTracing APIs (logging arbitrary key-value pairs and storing arbitrary tags in the SpanOptions), this would probably be the better long-term solution, but if the goal is to make more minimal changes initially it could be accomplished by just adding overloads for each of the tag value types.
+Given how common type erasure is in the OpenTracing APIs (also used for logging), this would probably be the better long-term solution, but if the goal is to make more minimal changes initially it could be accomplished by just adding overloads for each of the tag value types.
 (Also proposed as part of this